souptiksarkar893/interactive-bubbles/README.md

 ### How to Use:

-1. Click inside any colored circle
+1. **Desktop**: Click inside any colored circle
+2. **Mobile**: Tap inside any colored circle
-2. Watch the corresponding arrow move towards the circle
+3. Watch the corresponding arrow move towards the circle
-3. Observe the color change when the arrow hits the circle
+4. Observe the color change when the arrow hits the circle
-4. Use the Reset button to return to the initial state
+5. Use the Reset button to return to the initial state
-5. Try clicking multiple circles for simultaneous animations
+6. Try clicking/tapping multiple circles for simultaneous animations
+7. **Responsive**: The app automatically adapts to your screen size

 ## 🛠️ Technologies Used

-- **HTML5**: Semantic markup and Canvas element
+- **HTML5**: Semantic markup and responsive Canvas element
-- **CSS3**: Responsive styling with Flexbox layout
+- **CSS3**: Responsive styling with Flexbox layout and media queries
 - **Vanilla JavaScript**: Pure JavaScript with no external libraries
 - **Canvas 2D API**: For drawing circles, arrows, and animations
 - **requestAnimationFrame**: For smooth 60fps animations
+- **Touch Events**: Mobile touch support for interactive elements
+- **Responsive Design**: Media queries and flexible layouts for all devices

 ## 📁 Project Structure